Experience Modifications

 Next Steps

-• Preview them to make sure everything functions correctly on your site before activating the Personalization.
+• Preview them to make sure everything functions correctly on your site before activating the Experience.
 Click here to read our Preview guide.

-• Optionally Set Audience Targeting to limit who should see this Personalization and which pages, if not all, the modifications should appear on.
+• Optionally Set Audience Targeting to limit who should see this Experience and which pages, if not all, the modifications should appear on.
 Click here to read the full Targeting guide.

 Last updated